HCL-TECH-SOFTWARE/domino-keep-docs/docs/introduction/quickstart.md

   - (Optional) pick the agents.
 - Try out the API.

 You can use the built-in Swagger API, curl, or the [KEEP Admin UI](../../usingkeep/administrationui/).
 To help you, use one of the following tutorials.
+We have a curl based [keep shell script](../../references/downloads) for you to play with.

 ### Tutorials